Pistol License Unit

 Premises: A license issued for the protection of the business or residence premises.
 The use of the loaded pistol for protection is restricted to the INSIDE of the specified address on the license.

-Carry: This license allows you to possess and carry concealed, without regard to employment or place of possession, by any person when proper cause exists for the issuance thereof.
+Carry: This license allows you to possess and carry a concealed firearm when proper cause exists for the issuance thereof.
 (P.L.
-400-2-F) All licenses are issued "Good Until Revoked."
+400-2-F) The concealed firearm may be carried except where restricted by law.
+All licenses are issued "Good Until Revoked."

 BUYING A HANDGUN